-You can take your own car or rent a self-drive car which is a great option for driving on your own to Parvati Valley.
+You can take your car or rent a self-drive car, which is a great option for driving on your own to Parvati Valley.
 I have used few self-drive rental car services in Delhi and loved each experience.
 It gives you the freedom to chill and be your boss. (#notanad) There are other options available as well – do your browsing to get the best deals!

 Bus / Public Transport

-Many public transport buses leave ISBT, Delhi for an overnight journey to Bhuntar.
+Many public transport buses leave ISBT, Delhi, for an overnight journey to Bhuntar.
 Volvo/Mercedes buses will be available starting INR 1500.
 A bus from Chandigarh will take you around 8 hours to reach Bhuntar, from where you can catch the next bus to your destination.
 A lot of bus movement happens, thanks to Manikaran being an important religious place.

 You’re out in nature and thus, the best way (oftentimes the only way) to travel is on foot.
 Trek those mountains and climb up the hills to be one with nature.
 You won’t ever regret these experiences.

-These are all great options of how to travel when in Parvati Valley.
+These are all great options for how to travel when in Parvati Valley.
 Nearby areas require you to trek (even though the roads might be available, it is still highly recommended to walk your way

 Please note that you should not get lost in the woods as there are numerous people who have been lost up there.
 Hence, take care when hiking or trekking alone.